Welcome to Advanced GIS, Lecture 8

 font-size: 20px;

-make the font 20 pixels large
+}make the font 20 pixels large

-in the head, and in a style element
+head!head, and in a style element<!DOCTYPE html>

 <html>